markuswntr/vector/README.md

 ### VectorCollection

 There are more restrictions to a collection that define a vector than being non-resizeable and of fixed length, like allowing random access and defining the origin of the vector spaces.
 As these are not applicable to `StaticCollection` a new `VectorCollection` protocol is introduced by the module.
-A `VectorCollection` is a non-resizable random access collection, conforming to `StaticCollection` and `RandomAccessCollection`, that defines vector spaces (`cardinality`) by the length of it.
+A `VectorCollection` is a non-resizable random access collection, conforming to `StaticCollection` and `RandomAccessCollection`, that defines the number of vector spaces (`cardinality`) by the length of it.
 It requires conforming types to implement the origin of the vector space, by defining a `zero` Vector.

 ## 2. RawVector & SIMD